-Where Te Pūkenga withdraws an Offer of Place or is unable to provide the programme and there is no suitable alternative, the person or organisation that paid the fees receives a full refund, minus agent commission.
+Where Te Pūkenga withdraws an Offer of Place or is unable to provide the programme and there is no suitable alternative, the person or organisation that paid the fees receives a full refund.

-Refunds are not paid for any Te Pūkenga discounts, scholarships, or awards where an ākonga nō tāwāhi withdraws from a programme.
+Refunds are not paid for any Te Pūkenga discounts, scholarships, or awards where ākonga nō tāwāhi withdraw from a programme.

-If an ākonga nō tāwāhi withdraws because they believe that they have been affected by exceptional circumstances beyond their control, and can provide evidence of this, they may apply for a refund of their tuition fees.
-Tuition fees for a semester that has already started are seldom refunded.
+If ākonga nō tāwāhi withdraw because they believe that they have been affected by exceptional circumstances beyond their control, and can provide evidence of this, they may apply for a refund of their tuition fees.
+Tuition fees for a programme or course that has already started are seldom not refunded.
 The agent commission is not refunded.

-Ākonga nō tāwāhi who gain Permanent Residency after the programme start date are not eligible for a refund for courses that have already started.
-Domestic fees and charges apply to courses that have not yet started and Te Pūkenga refunds the fee difference, minus agent commission.
+Ākonga nō tāwāhi who gain Permanent Residency after the programme start date are not eligible for a refund for courses they have already started.
+Domestic fees and charges apply to courses that they have not yet started and Te Pūkenga refunds the fee difference, minus agent commission.

-Ākonga nō tāwāhi with a valid work visa who are enrolled in provider-based courses are subject to the withdrawal and refund regulations of the relevant business division.
+Ākonga nō tāwāhi with a valid work visa who are enrolled in provider-based courses are subject to the withdrawal and refund regulations of the relevant enrolment contract .

-Refunds are not normally payable to New Zealand bank accounts unless the ākonga was already resident in New Zealand on the date their Offer of Place was sent to them (or their agent) and they made their original payment from a New Zealand bank account.
-An exception to this provision may be made with the approval of the delegated authority.

-Where an ākonga nō tāwāhi is due a refund, the funds are paid to the account from which the fees were paid.
+Where ākonga nō tāwāhi are due a refund, the funds are paid to the account from which the fees were paid.
 The refund is denominated in New Zealand dollars, or the equivalent of the New Zealand dollar amount converted into foreign currency at the current exchange rate.

 Te Pūkenga is not liable for any exchange rate loss or bank fees charged upon repayment of a refund.

-Te Pūkenga may cancel or refuse the enrolment of an ākonga nō tāwāhi as specified in 2.19.
+Te Pūkenga may cancel or refuse the enrolment of ākonga nō tāwāhi as specified in 2.19.